ayoisaiah/f2-docs/docs/reference/cli-options.md

   -c, --clean
     Clean empty directories that were traversed in a renaming operation.

+  --dt
+    Sets the default datetime variable for your replace pattern so that you don't have to repeat the full variable path for each token.
+For example, the following two commands produce the same result, but the second is significantly easier to type:

+    $ f2 -r '{xt.DateTimeOriginal.dt.YYYY}-{xt.DateTimeOriginal.dt.MM}-{xt.DateTimeOriginal.DD}T{xt.DateTimeOriginal.dt.H}{xt.DateTimeOriginal.dt.MM}{xt.DateTimeOriginal.dt.ss}'

+    $ f2 -r '{YYYY}-{MM}-{DD}T{H}{MM}{ss}' --dt 'xt.DateTimeOriginal'

   -E, --exclude
     Excludes files and directories that match the provided regular expression.